 1. Lowers blood pressure

 People who lower their blood pressure, even those who start at normal levels, will reduce their risk of stroke and heart attack.
 So, grab the Sunday paper, flip to the funny pages, and enjoy your laughter medicine, or pull up the latest memes in social media.
-Of even better, watch your favorite funny movie, or check out these YouTube posts from LucidChart.
+Of even better, watch your favorite funny movie.

 2. Reduces stress hormone levels